Kronos: An Attention-Aware System

 You will probably not get to the end of this brief text.
 Neither would you wait patiently for a stop sign, an image to load or in line to enter the bus.
-Besides that, you will probably cancel that video that is slowly streaming on your phone right now, because somebody, somewhere is tagging you in something that absolutely cannot wait.
+Besides, you will probably cancel that video which is slowly streaming on your phone right now because it tells you that somebody, somewhere is tagging you in something that absolutely cannot wait.
 The triggers of digital information run in great levels of speed, volume and accessibility.
 Though visual perception is fast and seemingly effortless, the ease and speed with which we see the world obscures the fact that perception requires active processing.

-Today, this is overwhelming our capabilities because it causes us to lose focus more easily, fail tests.
+Today, this is overwhelming our capabilities as humans as it causes us to lose focus easily.
 We might even end up being burned-out from the abundance of digital triggers and the addictive need to respond to them.
 To release some of this burden, the human brain adjusts to less attentional output - which gives us an attention-span shorter than that of a goldfish.
-Can we as graphic designers think of new ways of dealing with visual information?
+Can we, as communication specialists and graphic designers, think of new ways of dealing with (visual) information?

 Winner Drempelprijs 2018 - scroll down to the bottom for the jury rapport.